How the HIOKI PQ3198 Power Quality Analyzer Works

 PQ3100 - HIOKI Power Quality Analyzer

-The PQ3100 belongs to the same family of power quality analyzers.
-It uses the same general logic of synchronous waveform acquisition, event detection, and trend recording, while being positioned more toward accessible, everyday troubleshooting.
+The PQ3100 belongs to the same family and uses similar logic of waveform acquisition, event detection, and trend recording.

 View the PQ3100 page